steven-coll/hacking-with-me/README.md

 # Hacking With Me - CTF

-This repository features the Dockerfiles and other challenge files needed for the [hackingwith.me](hackingwith.me) Capture The Flag cybersecurity learning enviornment.
+This repository features the Dockerfiles and other challenge files needed for the [hackingwith.me](hackingwith.me) Capture The Flag website

-Challenges include:

 - Linux Basics Container
   - These challenges go over basic command line tools which are used to find flags to enter the next challenge.